Tonne Software logo

 Same as for Meter

 The program delivers output to any graphics-capable printer, color or black-and-white, which has been installed on the Windows system.
-Just prior to printout the printer-selection panel appears to allow a last-minute change of printer or redirection to a file.
+Just prior to printout the printer-selection panel appears to allow a last-minute change of printer or redirection to a file or PDF writer.

 Same as for Meter, bearing in mind that the output must be black printing on a white background.